xarvh/exalted-cypher-system/martial-arts/styles/righteous-devil.md

 ### Azure Abacus Meditation
-`Body 6, Action (Attack)`
+`Body 4, Action (Attack)`

-Closing her eyes, the Righteous Devil perceives the ebb and flow of Essence around her through a mandala of blue rings, nine notched discs of silver-blue light that spin around her foes in her mind’s eye.
+*Closing her eyes, the Righteous Devil perceives the ebb and flow of Essence around her through a mandala of blue rings, nine notched discs of silver-blue light that spin around her foes in her mind’s eye.*

 If her anima banner is at the bonfire level, this azure abacus becomes visible to all within its light, the silvery rings orbiting around the stylist and aligning as she lines up a shot.
 Firing through this reticule mandala hones in on an enemy’s weakest point.